Ringtone (remix): Release and promotion

-"Ringtone (remix)" was first teased at a live DJ set by producer Umru on January 24, 2020.
+The "Ringtone" remix was first teased at a live DJ set by producer Umru on January 24, 2020.
 The remix's existence became known after fan-captured footage of the DJ set was shared online.
 To provoke fans, Brady teased on Twitter that he had a third collaboration with Nasty on the way, after Nasty previously teased the song "iPhone" in November 2019.
-On February 21, 2020, New Zealander radio personality Zane Lowe of Apple Music interviewed 100 Gecs to discuss the recording of "Ringtone (remix)" and 1000 Gecs & The Tree of Clues.
-"Ringtone (remix)" was officially released on February 24, 2020.
+On February 21, 2020, New Zealander radio personality Zane Lowe of Apple Music interviewed 100 Gecs to discuss the recording of the "Ringtone" remix and 1000 Gecs and the Tree of Clues.
+The "Ringtone" remix was officially released on February 24, 2020.
 As with their other works, the track was released alongside a visualizer, filmed with a negligible budget, on YouTube that features Brady and Les holding up stick puppets of the remix's guest features.

 Critical reception

-Jillian Mapes of Pitchfork wrote that "Ringtone (remix)" plays like a Charli XCX song with Rico Nasty serving in a featured artist role and Kero Kero Bonito providing supporting vocals.
+Jillian Mapes of Pitchfork wrote that the "Ringtone" remix plays like a Charli XCX song with Rico Nasty serving in a featured artist role and Kero Kero Bonito providing supporting vocals.
 Mapes stated that the production is resemblant of PC Music's work and predicted that the song would become an Internet hit.
 Brendan Wetmore of Paper praised the original version as one of the standout songs off of 1000 Gecs, but wrote that "the addition of the all-star cast for new verses makes the remix a certified hit".
 Madeline Roth of MTV wrote that Charli XCX is a "natural fit for the gecs universe" and praised Nasty's and Kero Kero Bonito's bubbly performances.
 Patrick Johnson of Hypebeast described Charli XCX's chorus as catchy.